Alyson Carter

 The formal stuff

-I am a Nutritional Therapist having graduated from the College of Naturopathic and Complementary Medicine in London.
+I am a Nutritional Therapist having graduated from the College of Naturopathic and Complementary Medicine in London, in 2006.

 I am registered with the Nutritional Therapy Council (NTC) and I am a member of the Complementary and Natural Healthcare Council (CNHC) and the British Association of Applied Nutrition and Nutritional Therapy (BANT).